 Navigating the New World of Food & Farming Trade

-Moderated by Sara James
+Moderated by Kate Banville

 In 2025, global trade has become more complex and more uncertain than ever.
 From new tariff regimes, to climate legislation, ongoing wars and unprecedented weather events, Australian agriculture is facing a world of shifting rules, rising risks and emerging opportunities.